Introduction

 The outputs of SAVEMONEY are two FASTQ files: one that uses prior probability of the error during the plasmid construction at the last step of the post-analysis and one that does not.
 If a high number of reads is obtained, it does not matter which output file to use because they will return the same consensus.
 The problem occurs when the number of reads is low and these two consensus sequences do not match.
 Simulations in Fig. 6e shows that “with prior” has lower error rate than “without prior”, whereas “with wrong prior” has higher error rate.
 This trend indicates that the use of prior probability increased the specificity at the expense of sensitivity in the context of detecting errors (i.e., bases that differ between the blueprint and the actual plasmid).
 There is no clear standard for the extent to which “with prior” results should be trusted, just as there is no clear standard for the manual inspection of an ambiguous position in a chromatogram of Sanger sequencing.
 However, even if an error is detected in “without prior”, there is a high probability that there is no error if indicated by the “with prior” result.
 Therefore, in this instance, it would be advisable to re-sequence the plasmid without discarding it, as it is not fully rigorous to claim the absolute correctness of either the “with prior” results indicating that there is an error or the “without prior” results indicating that there is no error.
 This process is similar to what is typically done in Sanger sequencing, where the decision of whether to accept the sample, discard it, or sequence it again can be made when manually examining ambiguous regions of Sanger sequencing chromatograms.
 The two outputs of SAVEMONEY allow for flexible data interpretation, which has been difficult to achieve with conventional analysis of nanopore sequence outputs.

 Other methods/algorithms for multiplexing plasmids have been proposed to reduce costs.
 For example, by using barcoded primers, pooled amplicons can be sequenced even if the original sequences are exactly the same14.
 However, this approach requires additional primers, increases the number of procedures, and makes it impossible to sequence the entire plasmid.
 There is also an algorithm to mix plasmids in a barcode-free manner and unmix them in silico18.
-Although this algorithm is fast and useful, it is optimally designed for users with medium-throughput sequencing capability, such as those who own sequencers and prepare libraries by themselves, and it is not clear whether it is suitable for end users who outsource sequencing to commercial services.
-In fact, as this approach does not use Bayesian analysis when obtaining consensus sequences to consider prior information, hundreds of reads per plasmid are needed for reliable sequencing18.
-With a number this high, it is difficult to mix plasmids to the extent possible with SAVEMONEY when outsourcing with services such as Plasmidsaurus, which occasionally returns fewer than 200 reads per sample.
-In addition, the pipeline did not contain a pre-survey step, and making it unclear for researchers to determine suitable combinations of plasmids to be mixed for outsourcing18.
-In contrast, we have shown that plasmids with differences of as little as two bases can be pooled and reliably de-mixed by SAVEMONEY, by using accurate classification of reads by dynamic programing and reliable consensus calculation using Bayesian analysis.
-We have also implemented a pre-survey step as part of the pipeline to guide researchers to find appropriate combinations of plasmids to be mixed.
+This algorithm is useful proceeds at a similar speed to SAVEMONEY, processing the same dataset described above in 5.0 minutes, although it should be noted that the CPU and other specifications used in the web app server were not available.
+However, that approach is geared mainly toward users with medium-throughput sequencing capability, such as those who own sequencers and prepare libraries by themselves, and it is not clear whether it is suitable for end users who outsource sequencing to commercial services.
+In fact, as this approach does not use Bayesian analysis when obtaining consensus sequences to consider prior information, hundreds of reads per plasmid are needed for reliable sequencing.
+With a number this high, it is difficult to mix plasmids as extensively with SAVEMONEY when outsourcing to services such as Plasmidsaurus, which sometimes returns fewer than 200 reads per sample.
+In addition, the pipeline did not contain a pre-survey step, and making it unclear for researchers to determine suitable combinations of plasmids to be mixed for outsourcing19.
+In contrast, we have shown that plasmids with differences of as little as two bases can be pooled and reliably de-mixed by SAVEMONEY with reliable consensus calculation using Bayesian analysis.
+We have also implemented a pre-survey step as part of the pipeline to guide researchers to find optimal combinations of plasmids to be mixed.
 This step greatly reduces the work involved in mixing plasmids and will help to spread nanopore sequencing as an attractive alternative to Sanger sequencing.

 There is still room for improvement in the maximum number of plasmids that can be mixed.
 Currently, the number of reads returned from the Plasmidsaurus service varies widely from hundreds to thousands, depending on the quality of the sample and/or variance of nanopore flow cells.
 If these unstable factors decrease and, for example, results with at least 1000 reads can be obtained every time, it will be possible to mix more than 30 plasmids, because we have calculated that the minimum required number of reads is 30 per plasmid.
+The number of plasmids that can be mixed together is expected to increase further with improvements to the base-level accuracy of nanopore sequencing technology.
 On the other hand, it is also challenging to prepare so many different plasmids.
 In practice, taking fully advantage of our algorithm might involve coordination between multiple colleagues in a lab who are constructing plasmids with different expected sequences.
 By enabling the mixing together of even a handful of plasmids, SAVEMONEY should dramatically drive down the costs for nanopore and other long-read sequencing technologies, further democratizing these powerful techniques for whole-plasmid and other long sequencing applications.

 Materials and methods